Ross Stores (NASDAQ:ROST) Releases Q2 2022 Earnings Guidance

-Ross Stores (NASDAQ:ROST – Get Rating) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
+Ross Stores (NASDAQ:ROST – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.99-$1.07 for the period, compared to the consensus estimate of $1.33.
 The company issued revenue guidance of -.
 Ross Stores also updated its FY 2022 guidance to $4.34-$4.58 EPS.

-Ross Stores (NASDAQ:ROST – Get Rating) last announced its quarterly earnings data on Thursday, May 19th.
-The apparel retailer reported $0.97 EPS for the quarter, missing the consensus estimate of $1.00 by ($0.03).
-The company had revenue of $4.33 billion during the quarter, compared to the consensus estimate of $4.54 billion.
-Ross Stores had a return on equity of 39.61% and a net margin of 8.46%.
-The business’s revenue was down 4.1% on a year-over-year basis.
-During the same period in the prior year, the firm posted $1.34 EPS.
-On average, research analysts forecast that Ross Stores will post 4.43 earnings per share for the current fiscal year.
+Several brokerages have recently commented on ROST.
+Robert W. Baird decreased their target price on Ross Stores from $115.00 to $90.00 and set an outperform rating for the company in a research report on Friday, May 20th.
+Wells Fargo & Company reduced their price objective on Ross Stores from $90.00 to $80.00 and set an equal weight rating for the company in a research report on Friday, May 20th.
+BMO Capital Markets reduced their price objective on Ross Stores from $116.00 to $99.00 in a research report on Friday, May 20th.
+Citigroup reduced their price objective on Ross Stores from $125.00 to $100.00 and set a buy rating for the company in a research report on Friday, May 20th.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on Ross Stores from $122.00 to $123.00 in a research report on Monday, May 16th.
+Six analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $102.73.

-Ross Stores declared that its board has authorized a stock repurchase program on Tuesday, March 1st that allows the company to repurchase $1.90 billion in shares.
-This repurchase authorization allows the apparel retailer to buy up to 6% of its stock through open market purchases.
-Stock repurchase programs are usually a sign that the company’s leadership believes its shares are undervalued.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
+Stockholders of record on Tuesday, June 7th will be paid a $0.31 dividend.
+The ex-dividend date of this dividend is Monday, June 6th.
+This represents a $1.24 dividend on an annualized basis and a dividend yield of 1.66%.
+Ross Stores’s payout ratio is presently 27.62%.

-ROST has been the subject of several recent analyst reports.
-Morgan Stanley reaffirmed a buy rating and set a $129.00 price objective on shares of Ross Stores in a research note on Friday, June 3rd.
-Barclays reduced their price objective on shares of Ross Stores from $119.00 to $85.00 and set an overweight rating for the company in a research note on Monday, May 23rd.
-Credit Suisse Group reduced their price objective on shares of Ross Stores from $125.00 to $100.00 and set an outperform rating for the company in a research note on Friday, May 20th.
-JPMorgan Chase & Co. reduced their price objective on shares of Ross Stores from $125.00 to $119.00 in a research note on Monday, May 16th.
-Finally, Sanford C. Bernstein initiated coverage on shares of Ross Stores in a research note on Monday, March 14th.
-They set an outperform rating and a $125.00 price objective for the company.
-Six investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $102.73.
+Ross Stores declared that its board has approved a share repurchase program on Tuesday, March 1st that allows the company to repurchase $1.90 billion in outstanding shares.
+This repurchase authorization allows the apparel retailer to purchase up to 6% of its stock through open market purchases.
+Stock repurchase programs are usually a sign that the company’s board believes its stock is undervalued.

-In other news, Director Michael J. Bush sold 1,000 shares of the business’s stock in a transaction that occurred on Wednesday, June 8th.
-The shares were sold at an average price of $81.46, for a total value of $81,460.00.
-Following the completion of the sale, the director now directly owns 34,496 shares in the company, valued at approximately $2,810,044.16.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other news, Director Michael J. Bush sold 1,000 shares of Ross Stores stock in a transaction dated Wednesday, June 8th.
+The stock was sold at an average price of $81.46, for a total value of $81,460.00.
+Following the transaction, the director now directly owns 34,496 shares in the company, valued at $2,810,044.16.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 Insiders own 1.90% of the company’s stock.

-Institutional investors have recently bought and sold shares of the company.
-Morgan Stanley grew its stake in shares of Ross Stores by 34.7% in the second quarter.
-Morgan Stanley now owns 1,371,486 shares of the apparel retailer’s stock worth $170,064,000 after purchasing an additional 353,069 shares during the last quarter.
-Renaissance Technologies LLC bought a new stake in shares of Ross Stores in the first quarter worth about $29,049,000.
-Invesco Ltd. grew its stake in shares of Ross Stores by 8.6% in the first quarter.
-Invesco Ltd. now owns 2,705,700 shares of the apparel retailer’s stock worth $244,759,000 after purchasing an additional 214,793 shares during the last quarter.
-The Manufacturers Life Insurance Company grew its stake in shares of Ross Stores by 59.3% in the first quarter.
-The Manufacturers Life Insurance Company now owns 493,575 shares of the apparel retailer’s stock worth $44,989,000 after purchasing an additional 183,649 shares during the last quarter.
-Finally, Vanguard Group Inc. grew its stake in shares of Ross Stores by 0.5% in the first quarter.
-Vanguard Group Inc. now owns 27,510,301 shares of the apparel retailer’s stock worth $2,488,582,000 after purchasing an additional 137,952 shares during the last quarter.
-Institutional investors own 87.02% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of ROST.
+Zullo Investment Group Inc. bought a new position in Ross Stores during the fourth quarter valued at about $30,000.
+Fairfield Bush & CO. bought a new position in Ross Stores during the first quarter valued at about $87,000.
+Belpointe Asset Management LLC increased its stake in Ross Stores by 14.5% during the fourth quarter.
+Belpointe Asset Management LLC now owns 1,274 shares of the apparel retailer’s stock valued at $145,000 after acquiring an additional 161 shares during the period.
+EverSource Wealth Advisors LLC bought a new position in Ross Stores during the fourth quarter valued at about $151,000.
+Finally, Covestor Ltd grew its stake in shares of Ross Stores by 117.3% in the 1st quarter.
+Covestor Ltd now owns 1,706 shares of the apparel retailer’s stock valued at $154,000 after purchasing an additional 921 shares during the period.
+Hedge funds and other institutional investors own 87.02% of the company’s stock.

 About Ross Stores (Get Rating)